OSGeo/gdal/doc/source/drivers/raster/ngw.rst

 WMS Service is usual WMS protocol implementation.

-NGW driver supports raster, vector, QML raster, QML vector styles, web map, basemap layer, WMS layers and raster layer as COG.
+NGW driver supports raster, vector, QML raster, QML vector styles, web map, base map layer, WMS layers and raster layer as COG.
 You can get raster data as tiles or image or COG (only tiles and COG are supported now).